 Information Technology Center is in the basement of the LRC.
-The center is named in memory of Mr. and Mrs. Herbert W. Vassey and houses the office of the computer services and operations teams.
+The center is named in memory of Mr. and Mrs. Herbert W. Vassey and houses the office of the computer services and the human resources teams.

 - 23. Davis Mission Chapel Constructed in 1976, the Chapel seats 140 and houses the Office of the Chaplain, a meditation room, and the Pioneer Pantry for students.
 The Chapel is used for personal devotion and meditation, dramatic performances, small concerts, and other events as well as the regularly scheduled worship services of the campus.
 The establishment of this facility was made possible by generous gifts from Vera Davis Parsons, a member of the Board of Trustees.
 The Mission Chapel was named the Wilton Milton Davis Chapel in honor of Ms. Parsons's father. - 24.
-38 Mill Road This residential house is the current location for the Analytics and Continuous Improvement Team.
+38 Mill Road This residential house is the current office location for the men's and women's golf program.